dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ---

 One of my favorite books is ["Effective Java" by Joshua Bloch](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/).
-I am a Java developer by training who just happen to have landed in infrastructure and systems programming.
+I am a Java developer by training who just happened to have landed in infrastructure and systems programming.
 I am mostly using Modern C++ at this point.
 It is still my favorite book.
 It contains 90 guidelines on how to use the Java language well.

 My theory is that C++ developers should read effective Java.
 Thus, the clickbait title.
 It is the missing book for C++.

 A couple of years ago I was leading a team of college new grads.
 In college, you learn two things: Computer Science and Coding.
-However, they are not really learning software engineering: How to write software which can stand the test of time.
+However, students are not really learning software engineering: How to write software which can stand the test of time.
 Neither is that a reasonable expectation from a college.
 CS is the foundation for all of what we write and the cleanest, most maintainable code is useless if the code is wrong or the algorithm is way off.
 Back then, I was preparing a reading list for these new C++ engineers.
 The obvious books were on the reading list like [Effective Modern C++](http://shop.oreilly.com/product/0636920033707.do), but also Effective Java.

 I will make the case in two steps: